DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Looking above, they could see altar which was watched by around hundred elves.
 Qubiley turned around.

-"Paladin Jeanne, you're wearing elven dress under your armour, right?"
+"Light Knight Jeanne, you're wearing elven dress under your armour, right?"

 "...That's right."